paketo-buildpacks/rfcs/text/0010-dependency-mappings.md

 ## Detailed Explanation

 ### Discovery
 If one or more bindings of kind or type `dependency-mapping` are present, buildpacks should respect any URIs found in the binding.
-The `sha256` of the dependency should be used to lookup mapped URIs.
+The lookup digest should be included as `checksum` in the form of `<algorithm>:<hash>` (or `sha256` in the form of `<hash>`) of the dependency should be used to lookup mapped URIs.

+If the digest is provided in the form of `<hash>`, it will be assumed to be of algorithm type `sha256`.

+The dependency mapping implementation in the project will continue to support the use of a `sha256` as long as the `sha256` `buildpack.toml` field is supported; however, users of this feature should ideally use a `checksum`.

 ### CNB Bindings Specification Example
 Using https://github.com/buildpacks/spec/blob/main/extensions/bindings.md: